More Than 30,000: MetLife Stadium, East Rutherford, N.J.

 Sixteen years ago, apart from the vision of then AEG executive Tim Leiweke and Phil Anschutz, the company’s owner, the concept of building an arena inside an existing structure had its doubters.
 (Leiweke is now CEO of Oak View Group, the owner of VenuesNow and Pollstar.)

-The O2 originally opened as the Millennium Dome on Dec.
-31, 1999, a cultural attraction that the British government sank $1.2 billion into as a marketing vehicle to celebrate the turn of the century.
+The O2, designed by HOK Sport, now Populous, originally opened as the Millennium Dome on Dec.
+31, 1999.
+It was a cultural attraction that the British government sank $1.2 billion into as a marketing vehicle to celebrate the turn of the century.

 “I went there once when it was the Millennium Dome,” said Jonathan Lack, senior director of ticketing for the Milwaukee Bucks and AEG’s ticketing manager at The O2 from 2011 to 2014.
 Lack grew up in Sussex, England, and spent nine years in London, including five years at Ticketmaster with The O2 as his client.
 “It was a lot of science education with a performance space in the middle.
 It was unique for what it was.”